react-cosmos/react-cosmos/docs/README.md

 ## Webpack

-Configuring webpack is the least romantic aspect of the Cosmos setup.
+Configuring Webpack is the least romantic aspect of the Cosmos setup.
 Luckily, you only do it once.
 Depending on your setup, one of the following options will work for you.

-### Default webpack config
+### Default Webpack config

-In many cases Cosmos manages to get webpack working without human intervention.
+In many cases Cosmos manages to get Webpack working without human intervention.
 Try running Cosmos as is first.

-### Custom webpack config
+### Custom Webpack config

 Probably the most common scenario.
-Most of us end up with a hairy webpack config sooner or later.
-Use the `webpack.configPath` setting to point to an existing webpack config.
+Most of us end up with a hairy Webpack config sooner or later.
+Use the `webpack.configPath` setting to point to an existing Webpack config.

 ```json
 {